 Jethro Tull, ‘The Jethro Tull Christmas Album’ (2003, RandM)

-This is the outlier on the list, but hear me out: it's actually pretty good.
-And The Jethro Tull Christmas Album makes sense if your vision of the holiday, like mine, was formed by Elizabethan canticles and repeated viewings of A Christmas Carol -- the 1951 version.
+This is the outlier on the list, but hear me out: it’s actually pretty good.
+And The Jethro Tull Christmas Album makes sense if your vision of the holiday, like mine, was formed by Elizabethan canticles and repeated viewings of Ronald Meane’s anti-Christmas Christmas film, Scrooge.

 Musically, the LP recalls the band’s 1970s prime, with Ian Anderson’s flute at the forefront, complemented by acoustic guitar, mandolin, and accordion.
 The rollicking original “Birthday Card at Christmas”, is a standout, along with the wistful “First Snow on Brooklyn”, and “Jack Frost and the Hooded Crow”, all tunes that would be right at home on any mid-career Tull record.

 Jane Siberry, ‘Child: Music for the Christmas Season’ (1997, Sheeba) – and – ‘Shushan the Palace: Hymns of Earth’ (2003, Sheeba)

 Recorded with a 12-piece ensemble at the Bottom Line in New York City,